aws-samples/aws-kr-startup-samples/gen-ai/ocr-with-amazon-bedrock/README.md

 The model access page lets you view a list of available models, the output modality of the model, whether you have been granted access to it, and the **End User License Agreement (EULA)**.
 You should review the EULA for terms and conditions of using a model before requesting access to it.

-:information_source: You can manage model access only through the console.
+:information_source: You can manage model access only through the Amazon Web console.

 ### Deploy